Pentagon Assessing Its Networks for Possible Damage After Microsoft Breach, Spokesman Says

-The Pentagon on Friday revealed it was assessing its networks for possible damage after the Microsoft breach.
+Pentagon spokesperson John Kirby on Friday revealed the US Department of Defense was assessing its networks for possible damage after the Microsoft breach.

+“We are aware of the Microsoft threat intelligence center’s report.
+We are currently assessing our networks right now for any evidence of impact,” Kirby said, “We are also ... taking all necessary steps to identify and remedy any possible issues related to the situation."

 The latest statement by the Pentagon comes after White House press secretary Jen Psaki said that the Biden administration is monitoring the Microsoft breach, which had a "large number of victims," the Hill reported.